 Strathcona refinery’s emergency warning system consists of a series of air horn alarms to alert our personnel of potential emergencies at the site.
 These alarms are tested every Monday at noon.
 Should you hear an alarm outside of this testing period, a call from police, or an alert on radio or television, will advise if an emergency can affect you.

-Nurturing a love of books in Strathcona County
+Nurturing a love of literacy in Strathcona County

-Donna Riehl, Manager of Youth Services for the library, says research shows that if younger students stop reading over the summer school break they lose at least two months of reading skills.
-The cumulative effect means by grade five they can be up to three years behind in reading skills.
+Kerry Vandenhengel, Manager of Youth Services for the library, says research shows that if children and teens stop reading over the summer months they can lose at least two months of reading and learning skills.
+Over time, this ‘summer slide’ has a cumulative effect and by grade five, students can be up to three years behind in their reading skills.

-Each book read during the summer earns the reader a turn to roll dice and move along the large game board in the library.
-Each landing space directs the player to ‘read a mystery story’ or ‘read a funny book,’ etc. Rewards are also collected along the way.
-The game records up to 12,000 player turns each summer.
+Each book read during the summer earns the reader a turn to roll dice and move along the large game board that was created and built by Youth Services library staff.
+Each space on the game board prompts the player to ‘read a mystery story’ or ‘listen to an audio book’ and collect rewards along the way.
+The game records approximately 10,000 player turns from over 2,200 children each summer.

-By popular demand, the summer reading game has grown to include a separate game for teens, online access and a component to track reading while on vacation.
-Teens can post book reviews and volunteer to help run the children’s game.
+By popular demand, the summer reading game now includes a travel log so readers can track their reading while on vacation.
+There is also a separate game for teens with challenges that encourage a range of literacies and skills.
+Teens can also post book reviews and volunteer to help run the children’s game.